-On arrival at Delhi International airport meet with our representative and transfer to the hotel.
-Overnight stay at hotel.
+On coming at Delhi International airport meet with our representative & shifting to the hotel.
+Overnight

 Day 02, Delhi – Mathura, 165 km - Agra, 60 km:

 After breakfast leave for Agra.
 En-route visit Mathura – a city associated with the most revered of Hindu